hyEOnjuNg0-0/YogaPoseClassification/README.md

 | GRU     | (50, 32)             | 0.9917   | 0.9917 | 0.9921    | 0.9917   |
 | Transformer      | (50, 32)             | **_1.0000_**   | **_1.0000_** | **_1.0000_**   | _**1.0000**_   |

 ---
+🛠️ Additional Techniques
+- FedAvg (Federated Averaging)
+  Each local model is trained independently, after which the weights from the local models are averaged.
+The resulting averaged weights are then transmitted to the global model for updating.

+- IPA (Iterative Parameter Averaging)
+  Two local models are initially trained and their weights are averaged.
+The averaged weights are then applied to the next two local models, and this process is repeated iteratively.

+---

 ### 📊 LSTM with FedAvg & IPA Results